Science Pedagogy: Evidence-Based Approaches to Teaching Science in UK Schools

 POE is a simpler, more focused approach used when introducing a new concept.
 A Year 5 forces lesson might use POE for floating and sinking:

-Explain: Pupils now explain the apparent contradiction: "The amount of material didn't change, but the shape did.
+Explain: Learners now explain the apparent contradiction: "The amount of material didn't change, but the shape did.
 The boat shape spreads the weight over a larger area, so the water pushes up harder."
 They draw a diagram showing forces to explain their reasoning.

 Argumentation and Scientific Reasoning